$12 ($7 ASF Members)

 111 min.
 In Finnish with English subtitles.

-Born in Heinola tells the story of five Finnish teens growing up in the small, timber industrial town of Heinola during the devastating 90’s recession.
-As their parents struggle through hard economic times, the five very different teens meet by chance and form the punk band Apulanta (currently one of the most famous bands in Finland).
+Born in Heinola tells the story of five Finnish teens growing up in the small, timber industrial town of Heinola during the devastating ’90s recession.
+As their parents struggle through hard economic times, the five very different teens meet by chance and form the punk band Apulanta (currently a famous band in Finland).
 Directed by Tuukka Temonen (Finland, 2016).